Zjx402/Kea2/docs/manual_en.md

     ...
 ```

 The decorator `@prob` takes a float number as an argument.
-The number represents the probability of executing the script when the precondition is satisfied.
-The probability should be between 0 and 1.
-The default probability is 1 (always execute when precondition satisfied).
+The number represents the probability of executing function `test_func1` when its precondition (specified by `@precondition`) is satisfied.
+The probability value should be between 0 and 1.
+The default probability value is 1 if `@prob` is not specified.
+In this case, function `test_func1` will be always executed when its precondition is satisfied.

-When multiple properties are satisfied.
-Kea2 will randomly select one of them to execute based on their probabilities.
-In practice, we generate a random number `p` between 0 and 1.
+When the preconditions of multiple functions are satisfied.
+Kea2 will randomly select one of these functions to execute based on their probability values.
-And then we filter the satisfied properties based on `p`.
-For example, if `p=0.3`, and there are three satisfied properties with probabilities `0.2`, `0.4`, and `0.6`, then the first property `0.2` will be filtered, and the second and third properties (`0.4` & `0.6`) will be kept.
-Then we randomly select one from the remaining properties.
+Specifically, Kea2 will generate a random value `p` between 0 and 1, and `p` will be used to decide which function to be selected based on the probability values of
+these functions.

+For example, if three functions `test_func1`, `test_func2` and `test_func3` whose preconditions are satisified, and
+their probability values are `0.2`, `0.4`, and `0.6`, respectively.
+- Case 1: If `p` is randomly assigned as `0.3`, `test_func1` will lose the chance of being selected because its probability value `0.2` is smaller than `p`.
+Kea2 will *randomly* select one function from `test_func2` and `test_func3` to be executed.
+- Case 2: If `p` is randomly assigned as `0.1`, Kea2 will *randomly* select one function from `test_func1`, `test_func2` and `test_func3` to be executed.
+- Case 3: If `p` is randomly assigned as `0.7`, Kea2 will ignore all these three functions `test_func1`, `test_func2` and `test_func3`.

 ### `@max_tries`